 Staying downtown is also great for finding excursions.
 From here you can go on the river, or take public transportation to a nearby town.

 What is the weather like in Yakutsk?

 Temperatures can often plummet to -83F/-63C.
 Although due to rapidly warming temperatures and greenhouse gases, the temperature is rising.
 Over thirty years ago it was much colder.
 Today, the winter is brutally cold, but after the spring thaw, the summer is warm.
-Sometimes in the summer the heat can be a lot, there is m=not much air conditioning here.
+Sometimes in the summer, the heat can be a lot, and there is not much air conditioning here.